-In 2020, the Fund engaged the expertise of an external contractor, Mercer LLC, to understand the extent to which the Fund's risk and return characteristics may be affected by a set of plausible climate scenarios.
-This included an estimation of the annual climate-related impact on returns (at both Fund and asset-class level).
-All asset classes were included in this analysis and the climate scenarios considered were temperature increases of 2°C, 3°C and 4°C. It is planned to carry out this analysis every 2 to 3 years and the results of the 2020 analysis are provided in the following table.
+In 2022, the Fund engaged the expertise of an external contractor, Mercer LLC, to understand the extent to which the Fund's risk and return characteristics may be affected by a set of plausible climate scenarios.
+This included an estimation of the annual climate-related impact on returns (at both the total fund and asset-class level).
+All asset classes were included in this analysis and the climate scenarios considered were a rapid transition, orderly transition, and failed transition.
+This analysis is carried out every 2 to 3 years and the results of the 2022 analysis are provided below.